ADORSYS-GIS/e2e-banking-app/docs/backend_guide.md

     - Error Logging and Notification:

-        Errors should be logged to a centralized logging system or a dedicated log file, along with relevant information such as timestamps, error messages, and stack traces.
-This allows developers and system administrators to monitor and troubleshoot issues effectively.
-        Notifications or alerts can be triggered to notify the appropriate individuals or teams when critical errors occur.
-This ensures that prompt action can be taken to address and resolve the issues.
+       To ensure effective issue monitoring and troubleshooting, errors in the Power Payment Backend should be logged to a centralized logging system or a dedicated log file.
+This logging mechanism should include essential details such as timestamps, error messages, and stack traces.
+This enables developers and system administrators to analyze and resolve issues efficiently.
+Additionally, notifications or alerts can be triggered to promptly notify the relevant individuals or teams when critical errors occur.
+This ensures swift action can be taken to address and resolve the issues.

+       Example Implementation in Spring Boot:

+            1. Error Logging:

+            Configure the logging framework in Spring Boot to capture and log errors to a centralized logging system or dedicated log file.
+For example, using the default logging framework, errors can be logged with the appropriate severity level:

+                ``` import org.slf4j.Logger;
+                    import org.slf4j.LoggerFactory;

+                    public class PaymentService {
+                        // Create a logger instance for the PaymentService class
+                        private static final Logger logger = LoggerFactory.getLogger(PaymentService.class);

+                        public void processPayment(Payment payment) {
+                            try {
+                                // Code that may generate an error
+                            } catch (Exception e) {
+                                // Log the error message and stack trace using the logger's error method
+                                logger.error("An error occurred while processing payment", e);
+                            }
+                        }
+                    }```

+            2. Centralized Logging System:

+            Configure the Power Payment Backend to use a centralized logging system, such as ELK Stack (Elasticsearch, Logstash, Kibana).
+This allows for the aggregation, analysis, and visualization of logs from different components of the backend.

+            3. Error Notifications:

+            Utilize a notification service or tool to trigger alerts when critical errors occur.
+For example, you can configure an email notification to be sent to the development team or a dedicated Slack channel.
+This ensures the right people are promptly informed of critical issues.
+Here's an example using Spring Boot's email notification:

+               ```  import org.springframework.mail.SimpleMailMessage;
+                    import org.springframework.mail.javamail.JavaMailSender;
+                    import org.springframework.stereotype.Component;

+                    @Component
+                    public class ErrorNotificationService {
+                        private final JavaMailSender emailSender;

+                        public ErrorNotificationService(JavaMailSender emailSender) {
+                            // Initialize the ErrorNotificationService with the JavaMailSender dependency this.emailSender = emailSender;
+                        }

+                        public void sendErrorNotification(String errorMessage) {
+                            // Create a new SimpleMailMessage instance
+                            SimpleMailMessage message = new SimpleMailMessage();

+                            // Set the recipient's email address
+                            message.setTo("developer@example.com");

+                            // Set the email subject
+                            message.setSubject("Critical Error in Power Payment Backend");

+                            // Set the body of the email with the provided error message message.setText(errorMessage);

+                            // Send the email message using the emailSender instance emailSender.send(message);
+                        }
+                    }```

+                In the error handling logic, call the sendErrorNotification method when a critical error is encountered:

+                    ```import org.springframework.stereotype.Service;

+                        @Service
+                        public class PaymentService {
+                            private final ErrorNotificationService errorNotificationService;

+                            public PaymentService(ErrorNotificationService errorNotificationService) {
+                                this.errorNotificationService = errorNotificationService;
+                            }

+                            public void processPayment(Payment payment) {
+                                try {
+                                    // Code that may generate an error
+                                } catch (Exception e) {
+                                    logger.error("An error occurred while processing payment", e);
+                                    errorNotificationService.sendErrorNotification("An error occurred while processing payment: " + e.getMessage());
+                                }
+                            }
+                        }```

+                    By implementing error logging to a centralized system and triggering notifications, the Power Payment Backend ensures effective issue monitoring and prompt resolution, contributing to a reliable and robust system.

     - Exception Handling: